eu-digital-identity-wallet/eudi-lib-android-wallet-document-manager/README.md

 This library provides a set of classes to manage documents in an EUDI Android Wallet.

-It defines the interfaces for DocumentManager and Document classes and provides a standard implementation of the DocumentManager interface using Android Identity Credential API.
+It defines the interfaces for DocumentManager and Document classes and provides a standard implementation of the DocumentManager interface using Identity Credential library by the OpenWallet Foundation.

-It also provides a sample implementation of the DocumentManager interface that can be used to load sample documents and test the library.

-The library is written in Kotlin and is available for Android.
+The library is written in Kotlin.

 ## :heavy_exclamation_mark: Disclaimer